 - Legal education and clinics at locations that these populations access the most

-Legal aid organizations should strive to offer services in a culturally competent manner to those who come from diverse cultures in the service area.
-This includes, to the extent possible, having staff who are bilingual in the most frequently spoken languages other than English.
+Legal aid organizations should strive to offer services in a culturally competent manner to those from diverse cultures in the service area.
+This effort includes, to the extent possible, having staff who are bilingual in the most frequently spoken languages other than English.

-A good limited English proficiency plan should lay out the procedures for assisting those who speak other languages and ensure sufficient resources to support adequate interpretation and translation services.
+An excellent limited English proficiency plan should outline the procedures for assisting those who speak other languages and ensure sufficient resources to support adequate interpretation and translation services.

-The organization's legal representation should be geared to achieving the client's objectives and obtaining lasting outcomes.
-In order to address the community's most pressing legal needs, the organization should focus its advocacy strategically.
-This can be accomplished by:
+The organization should gear legal representation to achieving the client's objectives and obtaining lasting outcomes.
+To address the community's most pressing legal needs, the organization should focus its advocacy strategically.
+This effort can be accomplished by:

-- Establishing priorities, goals and strategies, and projected outcomes
+- Establishing priorities, goals, strategies, and projected outcomes

 - Allocating resources correspondingly

-To ensure high-quality legal services for low-income people in your service area, it is important to have standards and systems in place that provide guidance for:
+To ensure high-quality legal services for low-income people in your service area, it is essential to have standards and systems in place that guide for:

 - Effective case management